DMM TOC > 500 Additional Mailing Services|

 1.2 Fees and Postage

-[3-3-14] Except for Registered Mail items returned under merchandise return service in 505.3.0, and official mail of federal government agencies collected under 703.7.0 (for Department of State, see 703.3.0), postage and extra service fees are paid at the time of mailing.
+[5-31-15] Except as provided under 604.6.1 and for official mail of federal government agencies collected under 703.7.0 (for Department of State, see 703.3.0), postage and extra service fees are paid at the time of mailing.
 Unless otherwise restricted by standards, extra service fees may be paid using precanceled stamps (except for Registered Mail and items with USPS Tracking or Signature Confirmation), ordinary postage stamps, metered or PC Postage indicia, or by permit imprint.

 1.4.1 Eligible Matter